-In addition, JISHA conducted 5 on-site training courses on control of chemical substances and 4 courses on machinery and equipment.
+In addition, JISHA conducted 69 on-site training courses on control of chemical substances and 4 courses on machinery and equipment.

-(4) SMEs' Enterprise Certification service
+(4) SMEs' Certification service

-JISHA has started, since FY2013, new service "OSH Certification for Small-Medium sized Enterprise" so-called "JISHA Good Safety Company (GSC)" service which evaluates basic OSH activities and its fundamentals by simplified criteria than compared to JISHA's OSHMS one's to sustain them in order to support autonomously efforts of SMEs to improve their OSH activities and status, thereby it certified 37 enterprises in FY2014.
+JISHA has started, since FY2013, new service "OSH Certification for Small-Medium sized Enterprise" so-called "JISHA Good Safety Company (GSC)" service which evaluates basic OSH activities and its fundamentals to sustain them in order to support autonomously efforts of SMEs to improve their OSH activities and status, thereby it certified 38 enterprises in FY2015.